-1 Connect Testo handheld instrument 400/650 (1) with connected humidity reference probe (3) (order no. reference set 0699 3656/20) to the service interface (5) of the testo 6651 via the adjustment adapter (2) (connected to the probe socket 1 of the handheld instrument).
+1 Connect Testo handheld instrument 400/650 (1) with connected humidity reference probe (3) (order no. reference set 0699 3656/20) to

-- 2 Expose the humidity probe (4) of the testo 6651 and the reference probe (3) to the same reference conditions (e.g. in the humidity generator) and allow climatic conditions to equalize. - 3 Switch on the testo 400/650.
+- the service interface (5) of the testo 6681 via the adjustment adapter (2) (connected to the probe socket 1 of the handheld instrument). - 2 Expose the humidity probe (4) of the testo 6681 and the reference probe (3) to the same reference conditions (e.g. in the humidity generator) and allow climatic conditions to equalize. - 3 Switch on the testo 400/650.
 The two-part display of the handheld instrument will show the values of the transmitter on the left, and the values of the reference probe on the right.
 The humidity and temperature values are adjusted to the reference probe using the Probe > Probe Adjustment menu item on the testo 400/650.

-The 1-point adjustment is performed for both the humidity and the temperature.

-- 4 Disconnect the adapter (2) from the service interface (5). - 5 Close the service flap.
+The 1-point adjustment is performed for both the humidity and the - The 1-point adjustment is performed for both the humidity and the temperature. - 4 Disconnect the adapter (2) from the service interface (5). - 5 Close the service flap.